WMZS-Modding/Pythons-for-WMW/README.md

 ## AbsoluteLocationChanger2

 A modified script of `AbsoluteLocationChanger.py`.
-This script is still shift all `AbsoluteLocation` values in a given XML file, but it's only change `AbsoluteLocation` in `HS` file in `Filename`.
+This script is still shift all `AbsoluteLocation` values in a given XML file, but it's only change `AbsoluteLocation` of `HS` file of `Filename`.

 ### Usage